reqnroll/Reqnroll/docs/Rider/rider-features.md

 # Features

-The SpecFlow for Rider plugin is bundled with a handful of features, see below for more details.
+The Reqnroll for Rider plugin is bundled with a handful of features, see below for more details.

 ## Navigation

-The SpecFlow for Rider plugin allows you to quickly navigate between a Gherkin Step, its relevant bindings, and vice versa.
+The Reqnroll for Rider plugin allows you to quickly navigate between a Gherkin Step, its relevant bindings, and vice versa.

 There are multiple ways to achieve this: